Table 1

-Analysis methods used for specific analytes in mainstream cigarette smoke_
+Analysis methods used for specific analytes in mainstream cigarette smoke.

 | Analytes | Fraction (smoking machine) | Trap | Chromatograph, detection | Notes | Ref. |